-Initiative 15.
-New RLB tower (10)-
+15. New RLB tower (10)-

 - a.
-Implementation Priority The funding for RLB improvements will come from the long-term capital plan starting in 2030 unless opportunities from grants, rental fees, or other funding arise.
+Implementation Priority The funding for RLB improvements will come from the longterm capital plan starting in 2030 unless opportunities from grants, rental fees, or other funding arise.
 It is a priority to replace our outdated stations and improve staffing, and these must be accomplished before future funding is transitioned to the RLB. - b.
-Strategic Priority It is unknown how long the District's burn building will last.
-To meet live fire training requirements, the District is utilizing any allowable fire response, instructors at the academy, and other scenarios to limit burning at the RLB site.
+Strategic Priority- It is unknown how long our burn building will last; we are trying to limit burning currently by using any allowable fire response, instructors at the academy, and anything else to meet our live fire requirement.
 If needed, the District will evaluate a new 1-2 cell burn box or increased cost to send employees off duty to Sultan, North County, or North Bend for live fire as a stopgap once we can no longer burn.
 However, those three options do not provide a long-term, financially advantageous solution.
 Therefore, the District should replace the burn building as soon as it is financially feasible.
-Increasing the District's live-fire MCO abilities will pay off, especially as we continue to hire new employees throughout the plan. - c.
-Reference/Justification Strategic Plan Goals 3, 4, 5, 11, 12, 13, and 14. - d.
-Time Estimate 2030 or with a grant opportunity - e.
-Cost Estimate \$700,000-1,000,000.
+Increasing our live-fire MCO abilities will pay off, especially as we continue to hire new employees throughout the plan.

+- c.
+Reference/Justification- Strategic Plan Goals 3, 4, 5, 11, 12, 13, and 14. - d.
+Time Estimate- 2030 or with a grant opportunity - e.
+Cost Estimate- \$700,000-1,000,000.
 Study costs \$50,000. - f.
 Progress Beginning phases of a strategic plan for RLB.

-Initiative 16.
-24 Hour MSO/Safety Officer (15)- D4 hire or ILA
+16. 24 Hour MSO/Safety Officer (15)- D4 hire or ILA

 - a.
 Implementation Priority The future growth of the District's population and staff will prompt the evaluation of the need for an MSO/Safety Officer.
 Currently, this middle-management position is not necessary within the District's deployment model, but it should be considered an option. - b.
-Strategic Priority- As staffing grows, the District will need to determine if there is a need for additional middle management.
+Strategic Priority As staffing grows, the District will need to determine if there is a need for additional middle management.
 An ILA could be put in place for that, or the District could secure long-term staffing by hiring (promoting) its own position.
 If the position is needed and the District has the capacity, it is best to ensure that the position is always serving the District in a way the District leadership deems the most valuable. - c.
 Reference/Justification- Currently, the operational deployment is working well and the BC manages all needs.
 In the future as the call volume increases, and the number of personnel increases, there may be a need for additional management oversight.
 The MSO function may fill that role.
 However, as the District grows, other options such as Safety Officers, Specialty Captains, or other management that reduces the span of control should be evaluated. - d.
 Time Estimate- 2032 - e.
-Cost Estimate \$200,000 if needed.
+Cost Estimate- \$200,000 if needed.

-Initiative 17.
-Additional staff (16)- Move Part-Time to extra staffing.
+17. Additional staff (16)- Move Part-Time to extra staffing.